Exomoons of Circumbinary Planets: OUTLOOK CONCLUSION

 \section{OUTLOOK \& CONCLUSION}

 Whilst there are currently no exomoon candidates around CBPs, our work shows that CBPs are capable of retaining moons through the migration process.
-Since CBPs are migrating within a truncated protoplanetary disc, they do not migrate in as far as planets around single stars.
+Since CBPs are migrating within a truncated protoplanetary disc, they do not migrate as far as planets around single stars.
 This means that their Hill sphere does not shrink as much, which aids their ability to retain moons.
-This work shows that wide binaries are more likely to host CBPs with exomoons, as binaries separated by 0.3 AU host moons initially residing at 10\% of their host planet's Hill radius, compared to 5\% for binaries separated by 0.1 AU.
+This work shows that wide binaries are more likely to host CBPs with exomoons than tight binaries, as binaries separated by 0.3 AU host moons initially residing at roughly 15\% of their host planet's Hill radius, compared to 5\% for binaries separated by 0.1 AU.

 Our work also has implications for habitable worlds.
-For the known circumbinary planets, whilst they might be gas giants, $\approx 30\%$ of them reside within the habitable zone.
-In our simulations across all possible planet sizes, 6\% of our simulations finish with a moon in the habitable zone and 18\% of our simulations finish with a ploonet in the habitable zone.
+For the known circumbinary planets, whilst they might be gas giants, $\sim 30\%$ of them reside within the habitable zone.
+Across all of our systems, 17\% of smoons and 4\% of ploonets exist within the habitable zone of their star systems after 1 Myr of disc evolution.
+Future population synthesis studies, along with successful CBP observations, will allow for better constraints on the occurrence rates of habitable zone objects across all star systems.

 Finally, our work has implications for present and upcoming observing missions.
 The plausibility of habitable exomoons around CBPs may motivate JWST, CHEOPS, or similar searches for exomoons using transit and/or transit timing methods.
-Our simulations also have provided a new mechanism for free-floating planet production, the likes of which might be detectable by the upcoming Roman microlensing mission.
+We also show that Ganymede-mass objects can be ejected from CBP systems, but this situation is rare.
+Upcoming microlensing surveys, such as Roman, will be important in confirming the occurrence rates of these objects.